mikahama/keinoleino/README.md

 # Keinoleino

+Keinoleino is an artificially intelligent poet who can write poetry in Finnish automatically.
+It is a computationally creative system capable of natural language generation in Finnish.

 This is a refactored and updated (Python 2 to Python 3) version of the Finnish Poem Generator described in:

 Hämäläinen, M. (2018).
 [Harnessing NLG to create Finnish poetry automatically](https://www.researchgate.net/publication/336445306_Harnessing_NLG_to_Create_Finnish_Poetry_Automatically).
 In Proceedings of the ninth international conference on computational creativity.
 Association for Computational Creativity (ACC).